What should I watch for?

 tightness in the chest

-troubled breathing at rest
+troubled breathing at rest or exertion

 troubled breathing or swallowing